Private sector activity fell to 14-month low in January: Industry survey

 The purchasing managers’ index measures month-on-month changes in the combined output of the country’s manufacturing and service sectors.

-Private sector activity in India fell to a 14-month low in January, showed the HSBC Flash Composite Purchasing Managers’ Index published on Friday.
+Private sector activity in India fell to a 14-month low in January, showed the HSBC Flash Composite Purchasing Managers’ Index published on Friday by United States-based financial analytics firm S&P Global.

 The index, which measures month-on-month changes in the combined output of the country’s manufacturing and service sectors, fell to a flash value of 57.9 in January from the final reading of 59.2 in December.